 - Service performance.
 When in contact with customers, do we deliver good service?

 - Conduct.
 Is our business performance meeting the expectation of auditors and regulators?

 Publication of complaint data

 Every year, the UK’s Financial Ombudsman Services publishes a report reviewing our business.
 The report shows the number of customers that ask for an independent review of a complaint decision made by us, compared to our peers.

+There are many forms of vulnerability which can change over time.
 Our insight into the needs of vulnerable customers helps us create products and investments which help people through difficult times.
 We liaise with charities and social enterprise experts to help guide us on how we can improve.
-In 2015 we delivered a number of initiatives relating to how we deal with vulnerable customers:
+Since 2015 we continue to deliver a number of initiatives relating to how we deal with vulnerable customers.

 1 in 4 customers have vulnerabilities